-- a) Protect and preserve all buildings identified in the Operative and Proposed District Plan as having historic value and ensure their conservation and maintenance. - b) Do not clear the site as a preliminary exercise to planning a development.
+- a) Protect and preserve all buildings identified in the District Plan as having historic value and ensure their conservation and maintenance. - b) Try not to clear the site as a preliminary exercise to planning a development.
 Assess all existing buildings (and vegetation) for their contribution to the character of the area.
-Where they have heritage value, retain and incorporate in the development's design. - c) The untimely removal of fabric important to the area should require reinstatement. - d) Refer to the explanation and apply the guidelines for Conserve Heritage Character at section 4.1.1 and guidelines set out at 4.1.2 of this Guidance.
+Where they have heritage value, retain and incorporate in the development's design. - c) The untimely removal of fabric important to the area should encourage reinstatement. - d) Refer to the explanation and apply the guidelines for Conserve Heritage Character at section 4.1.1 and guidelines set out at 4.1.2 of this Guidance.